Ordering of test kits at www.covidtests.gov has reopened. Please click the link below to order tests.

 The COVID-19 pandemic shows no signs of slowing down, especially given the rise of the Omicron variant.
 CHWs (including promotores de salud and CHRs) have been on the frontline of this battle since the very beginning, leveraging their collective resources and knowledge for better health outcomes for underserved populations.
 It is more important than ever for CHWs to have the necessary tools to safeguard their communities against the disease.
 As a result, NACHW will be supporting the Biden-Harris Administration’s rapid test distribution by leveraging CHWs, both due to their skillset and ongoing contributions to public health during COVID-19.
 The Biden-Harris Administration has committed to equitably distributing over 500 million tests, with the end goal of the initiative being the proliferation of testing and vaccine resources to our hardest-hit and highest-risk communities.
-Bring your community peace of mind by participating today!

 Do you or your organization want to hear from NACHW regarding this initiative and other COVID-19 resources?
 Sign up today!

 Register: Sign up to receive COVID-19 updates and resources from NACHW

 NACHW extends thanks to our partner organizations who were key in the development of strategy and outreach: Dia de la Mujer Latina, Faiths4Vaccines, UnidosUS, Made to Save, Partners in Health (PIH), and the Vaccine Equity Collaborative.